deep-spin/UA_COMET/evaluation/README.md

 We present below examples and outputs for each of the datasets used in the associated publication:

 1. **Sample over 3 references**.
-    ```python3 evaluate_multi_ref.py --comet-setup-file /mnt/data-zeus1/chryssa/comet/setups/en_de/newstest2020/multi_human/ --scores-file /mnt/data-zeus1/chryssa/metrics-data/2020-mqm.csv --numrefs 3 --sample```
+    ```python3 evaluate_multi_ref.py --comet-setup-file data/model_outputs/multi-ref/humanABP/ --scores-file /data/human_scores/mqm/2020-mqm-en-de.csv --numrefs 3 --sample```

 2. **Sample pair over 3 references**.
-    ```python3 evaluate_multi_ref.py --comet-setup-file /mnt/data-zeus1/chryssa/comet/setups/en_de/newstest2020/multi_human/ --scores-file /mnt/data-zeus1/chryssa/metrics-data/2020-mqm.csv --numrefs 3 --paireval```
+    ```python3 evaluate_multi_ref.py --comet-setup-file data/model_outputs/multi-ref/humanABP/ --scores-file /data/human_scores/mqm/2020-mqm-en-de.csv --numrefs 3 --paireval```

 3. **Average over 3 references**.
-    ```python3 evaluate_multi_ref.py --comet-setup-file /mnt/data-zeus1/chryssa/comet/setups/en_de/newstest2020/multi_human/ --scores-file /mnt/data-zeus1/chryssa/metrics-data/2020-mqm.csv --numrefs 3```
+    ```python3 evaluate_multi_ref.py --comet-setup-file data/model_outputs/multi-ref/humanABP/ --scores-file /data/human_scores/mqm/2020-mqm-en-de.csv --numrefs 3```

 ## Critical translation error retrieval

-In this experiment we evaluate the efficiency of the uncertainty aware system in ranking segments by the quality and identifying the most erroneous cases.
+In this experiment we evaluate the efficiency of the uncertainty-aware system in ranking segments by the quality and identifying the most erroneous cases.
 The experimental setup is evaluated using Precision@N and Recall@N comparing three methods:

 1. Use of the original COMET model quality predictions to rank the segments (COMET original)
 2. Use the mean quality score calculated with MC dropout to rank the segments (mean COMET MCD)
 3. Use the mean and std values calculated with MC dropout to calculate the probability that the quality is below a criticcal threshold, using the cumulative distribution function (CDF)

 For this experiment we use PRISM translations of the source sentences instead of the orginal human references.
-We provide the translations for the WMT2020 English-German data in: []
+We provide the translations for the WMT2020 English-German data in: ```data/model_outputs/prism```

 To calculate and plot the Precision@N and Recall@N for critical errors (as defined above) run the `evaluate_critical_mistake_retrieval.py` script.
 The following flags can be used: